Arian8j2/ts22-react/README.md

 ```
 python test-api.py
 ```
-at end just change api url in `src/constants.tsx` to your localhost and selected port and you are done.
+also you can change the api url in `src/constants.tsx` if needed.